 Do you have any favorites in the Waves and UA bundles?

 I have many.
-I use the C4 everyday on many tracks, as well as the Kramer Pie compressor and other plugins from the Kramer bundle.
-I use the L2 on subgroups, as well as after a distortion plugin like Fabfilter Saturn or Soundtoys’ Distressor, to hold the levels steady.
-I use the API and SSL plugins on 25% of a total tracks.
+I use the C4 everyday on many tracks, as well as the Kramer PIE compressor and other plugins from the Kramer bundle.
+I use the L2 on subgroups, as well as after a distortion plugin like Fabfilter Saturn or Soundtoys Decapitator , to hold the levels steady.
+I use the API and SSL plugins on 25% of my tracks.
 I know that UA have also made their own API and SSL plugins, but I don’t use those.
 I like the Doubler too.
-The RCompressor and REQ are good as well.
+The Renaissance Compressor and REQ are good as well.

 I use compression and subtractive EQ to control those areas.
 “Control” doesn’t mean “remove”.
 That means that I make the decisions on where and how loud they are.
 The basics of what a mix engineer does is relational manipulation.
 I’m manipulating the relationships between frequencies in musical instruments.

 Can you tell me about some of the things you’re working on before we wrap up?

 I just recently did a project with Jessie J. Just one song, which was produced by Jonas Jerberg.
-He had used a lot of maximization and dynamic destruction, and I had to untangle a lot of that to give it some life and air, which I used a lot of plugins for, like the UA LA2A and Neve compressor.
-A lot times, as I mentioned before, producers will use all-in-one plugins like Izotope Ozone to enhance stuff, and sometimes I’ll have to take some things out.
+He had used a lot of maximization and dynamic destruction, so I had to untangle a lot of that to give it some life and air.
+I used a lot of plugins like the UA LA2A and Neve compressor.
+A lot times, as I mentioned before, producers will use all-in-one plugins like Izotope Ozone to enhance stuff, and sometimes I’ll have to take things like that off.